(Bone Mineral Density [BMD] Test, Bone Density Test, Bone Mineral Content, Bone Absorptiometry)

 Certain factors or conditions may interfere with bone densitometry testing.
 These include, but are not limited to, the following:

 Bone densitometry testing may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your physician's practices.

 Generally, bone densitometry follows this process: